inetum-orleans/docker-devbox-ddb/docs/features/jsonnet.md

     ```

 ### Build

-This function generates the `build` configuration for a service and `image` if docker registry is defined.
+This function generates a service configuration from a `Dockerfile` available in `.docker/<service>` directory.

 It will also add the `init` to true and `restart` configurations for the service.

 The `restart` configuration will be set with the `docker.restart_policy` ddb configuration.

+If a docker registry is configured inside docker feature, `image` configuration will also be generated from the service
+name.

-!!! abstract "Parameters:"
+!!! abstract "Parameters"
     - `name`:
     Generate the `build.context` configuration value by appending it to the `directory` parameter.
         - type: string